Daniel Bagley Academics

 - Identifying and supporting reading ‘Just Right’ books

 - Creating small group rotations where students have mini-lessons with their teacher that are targeted to their specific reading level

 - Rubrics with clear and high-level expectations, that reinforce peer conferencing

 - Providing authentic writing opportunities including blog posts/student comments that engage students with an audience of their peers.

 - Enrichment and extension problems within each unit

 - Differentiated tasks to extend student thinking around a similar skill

 Daniel Bagley provides the following service models: resource, ACCESS and distinct.
 These services are provided on a continuum that is driven by individual student needs.
 The staff focuses on each student’s unique learning needs when implementing researched-based materials and designing supports and modifications to help each student access their general education curriculum.

 The Special Education staff works collaboratively with the classroom teachers to ensure students who receive special education services are involved classroom participants and active members in the school community.
 The continuum of services may include speech therapy, occupational therapy, physical therapy, and others based on student need.
 Please see our special education services information sheet for further detail.

-In 4th and 5th grade homework may also include work that was not completed during the school day.
-This could include online math practice, math worksheets, or writing work.
+- work that was not completed during the school day, which may include online math practice, math worksheets, or writing work.